NSW Work Injury Claim

 5. The insurer says there is a better or cheaper treatment pathway.

-First 7 days after a refusal: practical plan
+Early triage stage after a refusal: practical plan

 If the refusal sits alongside payment pressure or liability disputes, map your options using claim denied steps, section 78 notice strategy, and the PIC disputes guide.